 Trevor joined Watsi on March 12th, 2013.
-Seven years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Trevor's most recent donation traveled 5,300 miles to support Wilna, a bright sixth grader from Haiti, to fund the surgery prep costs and travel to undergo cardiac surgery.
+Eight years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trevor's most recent donation traveled 5,800 miles to support Socheata, a 33-year-old father from Cambodia, to fund fracture repair surgery for his leg.

 Wilna is a 13-year-old student from Haiti.
 Her family lives in a rural area in northwest Haiti, as Wilna's parents both work as farmers.
 Wilna is in the sixth grade and enjoys her math and social studies classes.
 Wilna has a cardiac condition called severe mitral regurgitation, which means one of Wilna's heart valves was damaged due to an infection she experienced earlier in childhood.
 As a result, Wilna's heart is not adequately pumping blood through her body.
 The care that she needs is not available in Haiti, but fortunately, Wilna will fly to the Dominican Republic to receive treatment.
 On July 26th, she will undergo cardiac surgery, during which surgeons will either repair her damaged heart valve or implant an artificial replacement, so that her heart can pump blood normally.
 Wilna's family is requesting assistance to cover the costs of her surgery prep, as our medical partner, Haiti Cardiac Alliance (HCA), is contributing the funds to cover the cost of surgery.
 HCA is requesting $1,500 to cover Wilna's surgery prep, which includes all labs, medication, check-up and follow-up appointments, and the passports needed for HCA's social workers to accompany Wilna and her family overseas.
 Wilna shared, "I am glad to be having this surgery so that I will be able to walk without feeling tired."